Beach at Bloubergstrand

 There are really great authentic shops in the Watershed at the V&A waterfront

-We visited Old Biscuit Mill in Woodstock, on a Saturday, for the first time during our trip in February 2022.
+We visited Old Biscuit Mill in Woodstock on a Saturday for the first time during our trip in February 2022.

-This hip and vibrant area are known for its amazing food offerings, clothing stalls, crafts, artisan products, night market and music festivals.
+This hip and vibrant area is known for its amazing food offerings, clothing stalls, crafts, artisan products, night market and music festivals.
 It is a must-visit destination for anyone wishing to explore South African culture.

 The Old Biscuit Mill is open seven days a week, but the neighbourhood market is only open on weekends.